mykelalvis/FT/Traveller/Adventures/Great Rift/Islands in the Rift.md

 As already noted, there are several possible routes to Herzenslust.
 The Travellers are free to choose their own path, though some incidents will happen along the way.
 The referee should slot these into suitable location.
 The worlds of the Islands Cluster are detailed in the Great Rift box set, but brief descriptions are included here.

 The intelligence services of Neubayern will be aware that Perfect Stranger has become active and are now searching for her.
 Their resources are limited but they have access to a great deal of money.
 A bounty has been put on the ship (capture or destroy) and her crew (capture alive, if possible) which makes attack by mercenaries quite likely.
 In addition, arrangements have been made (typically by very roundabout means) to impede and frustrate the progress of Perfect Stranger.
-In some cases, this even involves governments unfriendly to Neubayern; deals have been done through third parties, favours called in, and misinformation planted.
+In some cases, this even involves governments unfriendly to Neubayern; deals have been done through third parties, favors called in, and misinformation planted.
 This has not always worked as well as the Neubayerners might have hoped, but such is the nature of intelligence work.

 # TRAVELLING THE ISLANDS